lutffmn/template/README.md

 - Set up your apps configuration in ``config.yaml`` file

 ## Initialize Project

-In the root directory, run:
+In the project's root directory, run:

 ```shell
 make init